 Community Wildfire Safety Program

 To help meet the climate-driven challenge of increasing wildfires and extreme weather events, Pacific Gas and Electric Company (PG&E) is taking action with a comprehensive Community Wildfire Safety Program.
-PG&E is working in close coordination with first responders, civic and community leaders, and customers on efforts that will have an immediate impact on reducing wildfire threats and improving safety.
+PG&E is working in close coordination with customers, civic and community leaders, and first responders on efforts that will have an immediate impact on reducing wildfire threats and improving safety.

 Years of drought, extreme heat and 129 million dead trees have created a “new normal” for California.
 In the interest of public safety, and following the wildfires in 2017, PG&E is implementing additional precautionary measures intended to reduce the risk of wildfires.
-PG&E is continuously evolving its operating practices in response to new standards and regulations – but this new normal means even more must be done in partnership to strengthen the safety and resilience of the state’s energy infrastructure.
+This new normal means we must do more in partnership to strengthen the safety and resilience of the state’s energy infrastructure.

-PG&E’s multi-faceted Community Wildfire Safety Program focuses on three key areas: bolstering wildfire prevention and emergency response efforts, working with customers and first responders to put in place new and enhanced safety measures, and doing more over the long term to harden the electric system to help reduce wildfire threats and to keep customers safe.
+PG&E’s multi-faceted Community Wildfire Safety Program focuses on three key areas: bolstering wildfire prevention and emergency response efforts, putting in place new and enhanced safety measures, and doing more over the long term to harden the electric system to help reduce wildfire threats and to keep customers safe.

 Wildfire Prevention and Emergency Response Efforts

-PG&E is bolstering wildfire prevention and emergency response efforts, working in coordination with first responders, public safety agencies, and other community partners.
+PG&E is bolstering wildfire prevention and emergency response efforts.

-- PG&E is establishing a Wildfire Safety Operations Center to monitor wildfire risks service area-wide in real-time and coordinate prevention and response efforts with first responders.
-It will be staffed with highly qualified electric operations, safety, engineering, and other professionals.
-The Center will also serve as our on-the-ground communications hub and will partner with local government, first responders, media and other stakeholders to provide advance and real-time emergency response information to local communities.
+- PG&E has established a Wildfire Safety Operations Center to monitor wildfire risks service area-wide in real time and coordinate prevention and response efforts.
+Staffed with highly qualified electric operations, meteorology and safety professionals, the Center serve as a central communications hub to partner and coordinate with local government, first responders, media and safety officials on wildfire prevention and emergency response.

 - PG&E will expand the company’s weather forecasting and modeling by installing a network of PG&E-owned and operated weather stations across the service area.
 This will further advance our weather forecasting capabilities to monitor and forecast weather conditions and better predict where a wildfire could occur so we can respond quickly and appropriately to keep our customers safe.
 PG&E’s meteorologists will partner with fire safety experts to review data and determine any needed action as part of our wildfire prevention and response efforts.
 We are also working to improve fire risk models that can help better determine the likelihood of a fire ignition in a high fire-risk area.